rotemcohen15/Number_of_intersections/README.md

 **Output:** Number of intersection between the segments for each test case.

-This is a simple python implemintation
+This is a simple python implemintation of the sweepline algorithm from Computational Geometry Algorithms and Applications, 3rd Ed - de Berg et al.
 Assumptions:
 1. Each intersection point is an intersection of exactly two segments.
 2. Each x value has at most one event (intersection point or a beginning or an end of a segment).